-FIRMA Foreign Exchange Corporation (UK) Ltd. is a direct subsidiary of FIRMA Foreign Exchange Corporation based in Canada.
+FIRMA Foreign Exchange Corporation (UK) Ltd. has a Transaction Service Agreement with FIRMA Foreign Exchange Corporation based in Canada.
 We process our foreign exchange transactions through Firma Foreign Exchange Corporation and use them to facilitate payments on our behalf.
 Because of this, we need to share your information between our UK company and this entity.
 Any information shared with Firma Foreign Exchange Corporation is protected under contract in the same way we protect your information.

 Overseas Transfer of Information

-We ensure that if we store your information or share your information, the location of your information is located in either the EU, or in a country deemed to be acceptable for EU Data Protection Purposes, this includes Canada, where our parent company head office is located.
+We ensure that if we store your information or share your information, the location of your information is located in either the EU, or in a country deemed to be acceptable for EU Data Protection Purposes, this includes Canada, where Firma Foreign Exchange Corporation is located.